 - Store in the fridge for up to 2 weeks.

--Read up on Fermentation Basics to avoid making a mistake (no one likes a rotten egg).
+- I always encourage newbie fermenters to read the Fermentation Basics to avoid making a mistake (no one likes a rotten egg).

-And thank you to Oh Lardy for their post on fermented eggs, which inspired me to try something new!
+- Thank you to Oh Lardy for their post on fermented eggs, which inspired me to try something new!